Rating

 Baroque garden

-Two differently styled gardens form the park of the Drottningholm Palace.
+Two differently styled gardens form the park of Drottningholm Palace.
 The oldest garden is the Baroque garden, which was designed together with the palace.
 The garden is laid out in a formal French style.
 The statues that embellish the garden were created by Renaissance sculptor Adriaen de Vries and were taken from cities captured by the Swedish army.
-The large Hercules Fountain was originally made for the made for Fredensborg Palace in Denmark; most of the other statues were booty taken from the Wallenstein Palace in Prague.
+The large Hercules Fountain was originally made for Fredensborg Palace in Denmark; most of the other statues were booty taken from the Wallenstein Palace in Prague.

 Kina Slott